i2y/mochi/README.en.md

 $ pip3 install flask Flask-RESTful Pillow RxPY  # to run the examples
 ```

-Th error of the following may occur when you run the mochi on PyPy.
+Th error of the following may occur when you run Mochi on PyPy.
 ```
 ImportError: Importing zmq.backend.cffi failed with version mismatch, 0.8.2 != 0.9.2
 ```